 The interest rate sensitivity analysis is performed on items exposed to interest rate risk as of the end of the reporting period and presumed to be held for one accounting year, including investments and bank borrowing with variable interest rates.
-If interest rate increases/decreases by 0.1%, the net income (loss) for the the year ended December 31, 2022 and 2021 would increase /decrease by NT\$155 thousand and decrease/increase by NT\$523 thousand, respectively.
+If interest rate increases/decreases by 0.1%, the net income (loss) for the years ended December 31, 2023 and 2022 would increase /decrease by NT\$533 thousand and NT\$155 thousand, respectively.